 You may encounter several names for HDR, including HDR10, HDR10+, Dolby Vision, and Hybrid-Log Gamma (HLG).
 These are all considered HDR formats, but they’re all a little bit different.
 We’ll get into why and how in a bit, but for now, the most important thing to remember is that your HDR experience will be in part determined by which of these HDR formats your TV supports.

-Some TV models, like the Philips 804-Series OLED TV, which is expected to reach U.S. shores later in 2020, support all but one HDR format, while some other HDR-capable TVs only support one or two.
+Some TV models, like the Hisense U8G, support all but one HDR format, while some other HDR-capable TVs only support one or two.

 What do I need to see HDR?

 Though there are several factors involved in seeing HDR, the most important is actually owning an HDR-capable TV.
-Virtually all HDR TVs are also 4K TVs, but 4K is not a requirement for HDR — the two technologies just happen to be getting popular at the same time, so they’re both being added to new models.
+Virtually all HDR TVs are also 4K TVs, but 4K is not a requirement for HDR — the two technologies just happened to get popular at the same time, so they’re both being added to new models.

 Beyond owning an HDR-capable TV, here are the other things you need to have:

 - You need a way to play HDR content on your TV.
 Some HDR-capable TVs are also smart TVs with built-in streaming apps.
 It’s not a guarantee that these apps will support HDR (more on that later), but for most people, it’s the easiest solution.

 - If you want to access HDR content from an external device (see the next bullet), your TV needs at least one HDMI port that supports HDCP 2.2 (a copy protection technology that most streaming services require in order to pass 4K and HDR content to your TV).

 - If your TV isn’t so smart or doesn’t have the apps you need, you’ll want to buy an HDR-capable streaming media device, like an Apple TV 4K, Roku, or Amazon Fire TV.